 With your own website, you have complete control over the design and branding.
 Unlike social media platforms, there are no design limits, no sudden changes, and no distractions like ads and links encouraging visitors to click away.

-Someone is there because they want to be there.
-It’s up to you to direct their attention, and make their visit a useful one.
+Your website visitor is there because they want to be there.
+Then it’s just up to you to direct their attention, and make their visit a meaningful one.

 You own the website address

 Your fans and the industry will always be able to find you at your official website address.
-It’s a little slice of the internet that is owned by you.
+It’s a little slice of the internet that is owned by you, always.

 You make more money

-Plus, your fans can join your mailing list when shopping from your online store.
-You can then let them know about new albums, tours, crowdfunding campaigns, and more.
+Plus, fans can join your mailing list when shopping from your online store.
+This makes it easier to let them know directly about new music, live or virtual performances, crowdfunding campaigns, and more.

 You own the data

 The best way to get in touch with your fans is your email list.
-Your music website allows you to collect that data, and maintain direct communication with your fans.
+Creating a music website allows you to collect that data, and maintain direct communication with your fans.
 There's no “export list of fans” option on social networking sites because they own that database.

 You also get detailed analytics data on your website visitors.
-This can help you understand your target market, decide where to book shows, and more.
+This can help you understand your target market, see what kind of content drives visitors, and decide where to book shows.

 How to make a music website